A company can choose a content type on the basis of its vision, marketing plan, target audience and the kind of content its target audience prefers.

-- Social media is the best platform for product/service promotions, brand awareness and lead generation.
+- Social media is the best B2B marketing funnel platform for product/service promotions, brand awareness, and lead generation.

-- Social media content can involve a post, story, video, tweet or simple graphics.
+- Social media content marketing strategy can involve different types of content like a post, story, video, tweet, or simple graphics.

 Blogs are simple articles/posts written for a website (owned or other types).
 Some points to consider:

-- These are informational pieces that help in creating brand awareness, lead generation and ensuring a thought leadership position.
+- These are informational pieces that help brand awareness, lead generation, and ensure a thought leadership position.

-- They are crucial for an effective SEO strategy.
+- They are crucial for an effective SEO and content marketing strategy.

 - A blog can be a long-form piece of content or a short-form one depending upon the kind of audience that is being targeted.